Mulling

 “God

-bless the walls that hold this house, God bless the warmth within,
+bless the walls that hold this house, God bless the warmth

-bless the doors that open wide to stranger and to kin,
+God bless the doors that open wide to stranger and to kin,

-bless each shining window pane, God bless the roof above,
+God bless each shining window pane, God bless the roof above,

-keep all those who enter here safe within His love.”
+And keep all those who enter here safe within His love.”

 Eyes

-glazing, I am there, disappearing from here, into the picture: it is
+glazing, disappearing from here, I am there, into the picture: it is

-snowing hard and night's approaching; I'm wading through drifts up
+snowing hard and night’s approaching; I’m wading through drifts

-apples and cinnamon, pies on the table cooling: my grandmother's
+of apples and cinnamon, pies on the table cooling: my grandmother’s

-kitchen welcoming me home.
+kitchen welcomes me home.

 What